So, you’re ready to start your journey as a small business owner and share your passion with the world.

 Hailey Adickes created a website for her business for free with Wix, and it’s as sleek as the hair she styles.
 The background of the site is pure white, which serves as a stark contrast to the bold, graphic images throughout her portfolio.

 Across her site, Adickes’ body of work speaks for itself.
 There aren’t any unrelated images or text boxes to distract from her talent.

-- With your Schedulicity membership, you’ll receive a business profile in our Marketplace that widens your exposure to potential clients.
-Learn more about it here!
+- With your Schedulicity account, you get a business listing in Our Marketplace that widens your exposure to potential clients.
+Learn more about it + other scheduling features.